A local Lorentzian Ferrand-Obata theorem for conformal vector fields: The Cartan geometry framework and Gromov's Stratification

 Recall that a \emph{pregeodesic} of a Lorentzian metric $g$ is a parametrized curve $\gamma: I \to M$ satisfying a differential equation of the form

 for some smooth function $f: I \to \BR$.
 After a suitable reparametrization, a pregeodesic which is an immersion becomes an affinely parametrized geodesic.

-A remarkable fact of Lorentzian conformal geometry is that all metrics within the same conformal class $[g]$ \emph{admit the same null pregeodesics}.
-In this case, we say that $\gamma(I)$ is a \emph{null geodesic segment}.
-This property can be verified directly by computation, but the normal Cartan connection associated with a conformal structure provides a more conceptual approach, which we briefly present below.
+A remarkable fact of pseudo-Riemannian conformal geometry is that all metrics in the same conformal class $[g]$ have the same \emph{null pregeodesics}.
+A null pregeodesic is a pregeodesic $\gamma$ of any metric $g_0 \in [g]$ with $g_0(\dot{\gamma}(t), \dot{\gamma}(t)) \equiv 0$, the latter property being independent of the choice of $g_0$.
+For $\gamma$ a null pregeodesic defined on $I$, the image $\gamma(I)$ will be called a \emph{null geodesic segment}.

-The key point is that the Cartan connection defines a \emph{development map}, which associates to any curve traced on $M$ a curve in the model space $\Ein$.
-Recall from Subsection \ref{sec.equivalence} that $\Ein$ can be viewed as the homogeneous space $\PO(2,n)/P$, that its Cartan bundle is simply given by the projection $\pi_G: \PO(2,n) \to \Ein$, and that the normal connection associated with the conformal structure of $\Ein$ is the Maurer–Cartan form $\omega^G$ on $\PO(2,n)$.